andynosy/spi/README.md

   c.
 Create a container using the custom image it pulled down .

-  NOTE : The output will contain the url to the load balancer dns to access your
+  NOTE : The output will contain the url to the load balancer dns to access the web page

 # DEPENDENCIES